Module 1

 Better.
 But we still need vendor transparency documentation.
 This is temporary, not permanent.

-I think the audit is the right path.
+The audit is the right path.
 The vendor knows their system best.
 Six to eight weeks is manageable.

 They have internal compliance people.
 It's standard practice.

-If the vendor's audit comes back clean — which it almost certainly will — and a regulator later finds the same pattern you found, where does that leave us?
+If the audit comes back clean — which it almost certainly will — and a regulator later finds the same pattern you found, where does that leave us?

 Let's just do the vendor audit and move on.